Home Work in Australia Australia on a Working Holiday Visa: Setting yourself up for work

 Get your certificates

-In Australia, some jobs such as hospitality and construction may require specific certificates or training.
-These certificates prove your knowledge/abilities in certain areas and having them show how motivated and ready you are to start working.
+Some jobs such as hospitality and construction may require specific certificates or training.
+These certificates prove your knowledge /abilities in certain areas and having them show that you are ready to start working straight away.

 RSA certificate